 The following tables provide guidance on a range of engagement channels in accordance with the standard (1, 2, 3, 4).
 Methods from a lower level may also be utilised to support a higher level.
-For example use of email campaign to general participation in a collaborative workshop.
+For example, use of email campaigns to generate participation in a collaborative workshop.